MdDaudIbrahim/Interactive-Particle-Cloud-Visualizer/README.md

 <h1 align="center">Interactive-Particle-Cloud-Visualizer</h1>

 <p align="center">
-  This project is an interactive particle cloud visualizer built for the web.
+  This project is an interactive particle cloud visualizer built for the web using HTML.
 It allows users to explore dynamic particle arrangements directly in their browser, creating an engaging visual experience.
   <br/><em><small>(This description was enhanced by AI.
 Please review and edit.)</small></em>
 </p>